 Affiliated Faculty: Scott Gaudi, Christopher Kochanek, Rick Pogge

 Galaxy Formation & Evolution

 Observational studies of the structure and stellar content of external galaxies, from the Local Group to young galaxies at cosmological distances.
 Modeling of the dynamics and shapes of different types of galaxies.
 Theoretical investigations of galaxy formation and galaxy transformations (e.g., via major or minor mergers), using analytic methods and numerical simulations on supercomputers.

-Affiliated Faculty: Adam Leroy, Laura Lopez, Paul Martini, Annika Peter, Richard Pogge, Todd Thompson, David Weinberg
+Affiliated Faculty: Adam Leroy, Laura Lopez, Paul Martini, Annika Peter, Rick Pogge, Todd Thompson, David Weinberg

 Active Galactic Nuclei & Quasars

 Time-series analysis of multiwavelength monitoring campaigns, to constrain the sizes, structures, and central black hole masses of active galaxies and quasars, investigations of the causes of nuclear activity and the physical state of active nuclei using optical, infrared, ultraviolet, and X-ray imaging and spectroscopy.
 Surveys for high-redshift quasars and the evolution of the cosmic quasar population, and observational studies of accretion and outflow phenomena in active galaxies.
 Work on active galaxies is carried out using ground-based telescopes, the Hubble Space Telescope, and various orbiting observatories including the Chandra and XMM/Newton X-ray observatory.